Low-Mach-number limit for two-phase flows: Low-Mach number limit for one-phase flow

 \subsection{The isentropic case}

-In this part, we restrict ourselves to the case of isentropic fluids, caracterized by a constant entropy, and we assume that the flow evolves in the domain $\Omega$ (that we will precise later) from the $d$-dimensional space $\R^d$, with $d \geq 2$.
+In this part, we restrict ourselves to the case of isentropic fluids, caracterized by a constant entropy, and we assume that the flow evolves in the domain $\Omega$ from the $d$-dimensional space $\R^d$, with $d \geq 2$.
+We focus on domains that are either periodic or bounded.
+In bounded domains, we assume the Dirichlet boundary conditions, namely $u=0$ on $\partial \Omega$.

 We write $t\in \R^+$ for the time variable and $x \in \Omega$ denotes the space variable.
 We consider the following governing equations of a compressible flow:

 with initial conditions

 and where $\rho = \rho(t,x) \geq 0$ represents the mass density, $u = u(t,x)$ the velocity vector, $p=p(\rho(t,x))$ the pressure.
 The viscosity coefficients $\lambda$ and $\mu$ satisfy $\mu >0$ and $\lambda + 2\mu>0$ and are assumed to be constant (this can be relaxed).
 We consider a barotropic fluid with a $\gamma$ pressure law: